saqibmohammed450/DeepLearningProjects/README.md

 Implementation of the **LeNet convolutional neural network architecture** for handwritten digit classification using the MNIST dataset.

-The project demonstrates how a classic CNN architecture can be applied to recognize handwritten digits through image preprocessing, model training, and evaluation.

 **Topics Covered:**

 - Handwritten Digit Classification